Ficool

 Dark water churns around me, cold and viscous as it drags at my limbs.

-I watch as the reflection dims, hiding my struggle within distant blur; arms flail, legs kick, screams bubble to a muffling stop.
+The reflection dims, hiding my struggle within distant blur; arms flail, legs kick, screams bubble to a muffling stop.

-But the depth crawls.
-Mounting with their pressure.
+But the depth crawls, mounting with pressure.

 Entombed, shackled, and lake-bound, my eyes witness the true nothing below.